rfetick/Kalman/README.md

 ## Contact

 Please send me your comments or issues in the Github dedicated `Issues` tab.
+It is a work in progress, and your feedback is welcome.